HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

 We see that around 4.3% of websites include at least one `admin` entry in their `robots.txt` file.

 This may be used to find an admin-only section of the website, which would otherwise be hidden and finding it would rely on attempting to visit specific subpages under that url. `login`, `signin`, `auth`, `sso` and `account` point to the existence of a mechanism where users can log in using an account they created or received.
 Each of these endpoints are included in the robots.txt of a number of sites (some of which may be overlapping), with `account` being the more popular one at 2.9% of websites.

+### Indirect resellers in `ads.txt`

+The [`ads.txt`](https://iabtechlab.com/ads-txt/) file is a standardized format that allows websites to specify which companies are authorized to sell or resell their digital ad space within the complex landscape of programmatic advertising.
+Companies can be listed as either direct sellers or indirect resellers.
+Indirect resellers, however, can leave publishers - sites hosting the ads.txt file - more vulnerable to ad fraud because they offer less control over who purchases ad space.
+This vulnerability was exploited in 2019 by the so-called [404bot scam](https://www.fraud0.com/resources/ads-txt/), resulting in millions of dollars in lost revenue.

+{{ figure_markup(
+  content="77.2%",
+  caption="The percentage of desktop ad publishers that entirely avoid indirect resellers.", classes="big-number", sheets_gid="TODO", sql_file="TODO.sql",
+) }}

+By refraining from listing indirect sellers, website owners help prevent unauthorized reselling and reduce ad fraud, thereby enhancing the security and integrity of their ad transactions.
+Among publishers that host an ads.txt file, 77.2% for desktop and 42.4% for mobile avoid resellers entirely, curbing potential fraud.

 ## Conclusion